Thank you for your interest in Flintridge Prep.

 Deadline: January 14, 2022

 Request online transcripts from the application portal.
-We must receive grades from the current semester/trimester as well as grades from the previous school year.
+We must receive grades from the current semester/trimester as well as grades from the prior two school years.

 Deadline: January 21, 2022